acammarat/pindol/examples/README.md

 2. [Fourier transform of anharmonic force constants](#fourier-transform-of-anharmonic-force-constants): generate *phi.nd* with [**phind**](https://github.com/acammarat/pindol/tree/main/phind)
 3. [Normal Dynamics simulation](#normal-dynamics-simulation): generate the ND trajectory with [**pindol**](https://github.com/acammarat/pindol/tree/main/pindol)
 4. [Analyse the results](#analyse-the-results)
-   1. Convert the trajectory, velocities and accelerations in XYZ format
+   1. Convert the trajectory, velocities and accelerations in XYZ format with [nd2xyz](https://github.com/acammarat/pindol/tree/main/nd2xyz)
-   2. Obtain the effective force constants which include the effect of the temperature
+   2. Obtain the effective force constants which include the effect of the temperature with [nd2hiphive](https://github.com/acammarat/pindol/tree/main/nd2hiphive) and [hiPhive](https://hiphive.materialsmodeling.org)

 At the moment, the geometry reference file must be created as [VASP](https://www.vasp.at) POSCAR format for all the pre- and postprocessing steps; for the ND run, also the [LAMMPS](https://www.lammps.org) format is accepted.
 To show the workflow, we consider the crystalline Si system in the [si](https://github.com/acammarat/pindol/tree/main/examples/si) folder as an example.